ausazh/Proto-Azxish/new docs/new grammar.md

 ### Sentence Tag

 - Tags are (common, formal):
+  - IND - indicative tag
-  - âq-, uqâ- - indicative tag, derived from uqâ 'is'
+    - derived from uqâ 'to be'
+    - **normal - q(â)** /ɢʌ/ < q
+    - **formal - qáe** /ˈɢɑe̯/ < qâ
+    - **past - qář** /ˈɢʌr̥/ < qâx < qâox
+      - the *past normal* and *past formal* forms have merged
+  - INT - interrogative tag
+    - derived from ahna, the original interrogative tag
+    - **normal - áeń(c)** /ˈɑe̯ɲ̊c/ < ghan < ahn
+      - *c* introduced before a vowel
-  - an-, ahna- - interrogative tag, derived from ahna
+    - **normal - áeńca** /ˈɑe̯ɲ̊cæ/ < ghana < ahna
+    - **past - áeńcâř** /ˈɑe̯ɲ̊cʌr̥/ < ghanox < ahnaox
+      - the *past normal* and *past formal* forms have merged
-  - ń-, în- - conditional tag
+  - CON - conditional tag
+    - derived from în, originally a conditional mood verbal suffix
+    - **normal - ń(i)** /ɲi/ < n
+    - **formal - ní** /ni/ < (j)în
+    - **past - ńéř** /ˈɲer̥/ < nix < înox
+    - **past formal - íeńař** /ˈie̯ɲær̥/ < (j)înox
+  - IMP - imperative tag
+    - derived from al, originally an imperative mood verbal suffix
+    - polite forms (can you please X?) derived by combining with interrogative
+    - polite imperatives use the same intonation pattern as interrogative
+    - **normal - ś(a)** /ɕæ/ < l
-  - s-, al- - imperative tag, derived from al
+    - **formal - ǵàś** /ˈɟæɕ/ < al
+    - **polite - śàń(c)** /ˈɕæɲ̊c/ < lan < l-(gh)an
+    - **polite formal - ǵàońa** /ˈɟæo̯ɲæ/ < al-ahna
-  - kas-, gjân- - prohibitive tag
+  - PRH - prohibitive tag
     - common form derived from a-ka-l (negative of al)
     - formal form derived from gjân (prevent)
+    - **normal - àś** /ˈæɕ/ < kal < akal
+    - **formal - wáeń** /ˈɣɑe̯ɲ/ < jân < gjân
+  - SPC - speculative tag
-  - qân-, n/a - speculative tag, derived from qânal (think)
+    - derived from qânal (think)
-    - to use speculative formally, use the verb qêqâlkan with a subjunctive tag
+    - **normal - qáeń** /ˈɢɑe̯ɲ/ < qân
+    - used for
-    - speculative is used only for events out of one's control, or events that have already happened (whose answer we don't know)
+      - events out of one's control
+      - events that have already happened (whose answer we don't know)
+    - to speculate formally, use the Potential Tag instead
+  - POT - potential tag
-  - man-, mâne- - potential tag, derived from mangê (come)
+    - derived from mangê (come) mâne
+    - **normal - màr** /ˈmær/ < mag < mangê
+    - **formal - márâ** /ˈmʌrʌ/ < mâge < mangê
     - used to predict abstract or indefinite future events
-  - ol-, ulog- - commissive tag, derived from ulogê (go)
+  - COM - commissive tag, derived from ulogê (go)
+    - **normal - váur** /ˈʋɑʊ̯r/ < wolg < (w)ulogê
+    - **formal - múľâr** /ˈmuʎʌr/ < wûlog < (w)ulogê
     - used to state future intentions or speak about future events which one has control over

+- Each tag has up to 4 forms, each with Formality and Tense
+  - Tense
+    - Non-Past - Present, future or indeterminate time
+    - Past
+      - only Indic, Inter and Cond tags have past forms
+  - Formality (not to be confused with politeness)
+    - Common - used in most settings
+    - Formal - used when speaking to people outside one's community, during rituals and prayers and when speaking to elders/ancestors/deities in a formal manner (often requests)

 - Tags are agglutinative
   - Tag endings never take stress
+- Some suffixes change meaning depending on verb aspect:
+  - (ʔ)ań:
+    - Imperfective > Inchoative - I start running; I am now running
+    - Perfective > Habitual - I run
+  - fä:
+    - Imperfective > Terminative - I stop/finish running; I am no longer running
+    - Perfective > Delimitative - I run (just for a bit)
 - Tags take endings in this order:
+  - Hab-Inc aspect - (ʔ)ań /(ʔ)æɲ̊/
-  - kan - habitual aspect
+  - Ter-Del aspect - fä /fa/
-  - personal inflections (optional)
+  - personal inflections
+    - These are optional, but commonly used
+    - Up to 1 PRI and 1 SEC may be used (can be same person/number)
+    - The exact meanings of these depend on the tag, but are usually either:
+      - PRI == Nominative; SEC == Accusative
+      - PRI == Listener; SEC == Question word
+      - PRI == Listener; SEC == Topic
+    - Order depends on the tag also, usually
+      - Nom-Acc: Topic first
+        - 'Passive voice' is expressed by topicalising the Accusative
+      - Listener-X: Listener last
-    - 1s - NOM: mo /mɔ/, ACC: fê /fe/
+    - 1s - PRI: mo /mɔ/, SEC: fê /fe/
-    - 1p - NOM: wâ /ɣʌ/, ACC: pô /po/
+    - 1p - PRI: wâ /ɣʌ/, SEC: pô /po/
-    - 2s - NOM: uʔ /uʔ/, ACC: čàř /c͡ɕær̥/
+    - 2s - PRI: uʔ /uʔ/, SEC: čàř /c͡ɕær̥/
-    - 1+2 - NOM: ľař /ʎær̥/, ACC: râm /rʌm/
+    - 1+2 - PRI: ľař /ʎær̥/, SEC: râm /rʌm/
-    - 2p - NOM: me /mɛ/, ACC: źiñ /ʑiɴ/
+    - 2p - PRI: me /mɛ/, SEC: źiñ /ʑiɴ/
-    - 3Is - NOM: qa /ɢʌ/, ACC: ǵêr /ɟer/
+    - 3Is - PRI: qa /ɢʌ/, SEC: ǵêr /ɟer/
-    - 3As - NOM: qeń /ɢɛɲ̊/, ACC: ǵêń /ɟeɲ̊/
+    - 3As - PRI: qeń /ɢɛɲ̊/, SEC: ǵêń /ɟeɲ̊/
-    - 3Hs - NOM: qoń /ɢɔɲ/, ACC: ǵêń /ɟeɲ/
+    - 3Hs - PRI: qoń /ɢɔɲ/, SEC: ǵêń /ɟeɲ/
-    - 3Hd - NOM: rjoń /rjɔɲ/, ACC: woń /ɣɔɲ/
+    - 3Hd - PRI: rjoń /rjɔɲ/, SEC: woń /ɣɔɲ/
-    - 3As - NOM: ñeń /ɴɛɲ̊/, ACC: veń /ʋɛɲ̊/
+    - 3As - PRI: ñeń /ɴɛɲ̊/, SEC: veń /ʋɛɲ̊/
-    - 3Hs - NOM: ñâń /ɢʌɲ/, ACC: voń /ʋɔɲ/
+    - 3Hs - PRI: ñâń /ɢʌɲ/, SEC: voń /ʋɔɲ/
-    - 3Ds - NOM: ñix /ɴix/, ACC: veh /ʋɛħ/
+    - 3Ds - PRI: ñix /ɴix/, SEC: veh /ʋɛħ/
-    - QIA - NOM: qun /ɢun/, ACC: qunu /ɢunu/
+    - QIA - PRI: qun /ɢun/, SEC: q(u)nu /ɢunu/
-    - QHD - NOM: qâř /ɢʌr̥/, ACC: qârô /ɢʌro/
+    - QHD - PRI: qâř /ɢʌr̥/, SEC: q(â)rô /ɢʌro/

 - The exact meanings of tag markings differ per tag
   - Indicative